Package 'season'

 offsetpop

 include an offset for the population (optional), this should be a variable in the data frame.
-Do not log-transform this offset, as the transform is applied by the code.
+Do not log-transform the offset as the log-transform is applied by the function.
+This should be an expression, as given in the example below.

 text